 Competitive Analysis of Peer to Peer Loans as an Asset Class

-Comparison of "peer to peer consumer loans", as an asset class, currently reflects a significant lack of correlation with other classes of assets - a lack of correlation which is of not modest utility vis a vis significant diversification across classes.
+Comparison of "peer to peer consumer loans", as an individualized asset class - what are referred to in the industry as "marketplace loans" - currently reflects a significant lack of correlation with other classes of assets - a lack of correlation which is of not modest utility vis a vis significant diversification across classes.
 It should be noted, however, that macroeconomic trends (such as unemployment) seem to correlate with increased downward pressure on peer to peer loan performance.